Birational Weyl group actions and q-Painleve equations via mutation combinatorics in cluster algebras: Cycle graphs and reflections

+In other words, the condition (W) means that any vertex of $Q$ outside of $C$ connects to the cycle subgraph $C$ with wedge graphs.
+Note that the {\it sufficiency} of (W) has already been proved by Goncharov--Shen \cite[Section 7]{GS}. \\

-\pf In this proof, we denote by $Q'$ the subgraph of $Q$ consisting of all the edges connected to the vertices of $C$.
+\pf Let $Q'$ denote the subgraph of $Q$ consisting of all the edges connected to the vertices of $C$.

 First we show the sufficiency.
-If $Q$ satisfies the condition (W), then $Q'$ is a quiver obtained from $C$ by adding an appropriate number of wedge graphs.
-By Lemma~\ref{lemma:multi-wedge}, $M(Q')$ is invariant under a permutation $(n-1,n)$ of vertices, and so is $M(Q)$ via Lemma~\ref{lemma:subgraph}.
-Consequently, $Q$ is $R_C$-invariant.
+If $Q$ satisfies the condition (W) then $Q'$ is a quiver obtained from $C$ by adding an appropriate number of wedge graphs.
+By Lemma~\ref{lemma:multi-wedge}, $M(Q')$ is invariant under a transposition $(n-1,n)$ of vertices, and so is $M(Q)$ via Lemma~\ref{lemma:subgraph}.
+Hence $Q$ is $R_C$-invariant.